Do teachers outed for moonlighting in adult content have legal recourse?

 “As a society, if we’ve come to it to think that it’s OK for children to be seeing their teacher having sex, that’s outrageous,” said Kurt Moritz, the father of a 7-year-old boy in the district.
 “We shouldn’t be giving children an extra reason to fantasize over their teachers.”

 Moritz and a former student said they were particularly alarmed when Coppage did a YouTube interview with an adult content creator and said she would be willing to film with former students.
-Moritz said the remark went too far, and 17-year-old Claire Howard, who moved out of the district midway through last school-year, agreed.
+Moritz said the remark went too far, and 17-year-old Claire Howard, who moved out of the district midway through the last school year, agreed.

 “That’s something that shouldn’t be sexualized,” Howard said.